Neutrogena T/Gel Side Effects

 Note: This document contains side effect information about coal tar topical.
-Some of the dosage forms listed on this page may not apply to the brand name Neutrogena T / Gel.
+Some dosage forms listed on this page may not apply to the brand name Neutrogena T/Gel.

-Applies to coal tar topical: topical bar, topical cream, topical emulsion, topical foam, topical gel/jelly, topical kit, topical liquid, topical lotion, topical ointment, topical shampoo, topical soap, topical solution
+Applies to coal tar topical: topical foam, topical gel/jelly, topical liquid, topical lotion, topical ointment, topical shampoo, topical solution.

 In animal studies, coal tar has been shown to increase the chance of skin cancer.